 Students may appeal their loss of aid based on extenuating circumstances (death, divorce, illness, etc.).
-Appeals must be submitted in writing to the director of financial aid and the associate dean of academics and will be reviewed by the Academic Status Committee.
-Appeals should include documentation of the extenuating circumstances, and explain what has changed and how the student plans to make satisfactory academic progress in the future.
-If the appeal includes information falling under Title IX of the Higher Education Act of 1972, the committee is required to disclose it to the university Title IX coordinator.
-The policy can be found at qu.edu/student-life/diversity-and-inclusion/title-ix/
+Appeals must be submitted in writing to the Director of Financial Aid and the Associate Dean of Academics and will be reviewed by the Academic Status Committee.
+Appeals should include documentation of the extenuating circumstances, explain what has changed and describe how the student plans to make satisfactory academic progress in the future.
+If the appeal includes information falling under Title IX of the Higher Education Act of 1972, the committee is required to disclose it to the university Title IX coordinator to determine eligibility for financial aid.
+Additional appeals will not be considered.

+Visit qu.edu/student-life/diversity-and-inclusion/title-ix/ to review the Title IX policy.

-- Appeal Granted If an appeal is granted, the student will be placed on financial aid probation for one semester and an academic plan will be prescribed for the student to follow.
-The student's academic progress will be reviewed at the end of the probationary semester and they must have met the conditions of the academic plan to receive financial aid.
+- Appeal Granted: If an appeal is granted, the student will be placed on financial aid probation for one semester and an academic plan will be prescribed for the student to follow.
+The student's academic progress will be reviewed at the end of the probationary semester and they must have met the conditions of the academic plan to receive financial aid moving forward.
 A student who fails to meet these conditions will lose eligibility for financial aid.
-Additional appeals will not be considered. - No Appeal/Appeal Denied Students who do not appeal, or whose appeal is denied, will not regain financial aid eligibility until all the required SAP standards are met.
-Reinstatement of financial aid is not automatic, and a subsequent review of a student's progress is done only at the request of the student.
+Additional appeals will not be considered. - No Appeal/Appeal Denied: Students who do not appeal or whose appeal is denied will not regain financial aid eligibility until all the required SAP standards are met.
+Reinstatement of financial aid is not automatic and a subsequent review of a student's progress is done only at the request of the student.
 Summer courses completed after SAP is determined may be considered in repairing deficiencies.